CordetG/hw-rgbcal/README.md

   16 steps.

 The "frame rate" (also known as the "refresh rate") is the time to scan out all three colors.
-(See the scanout code.)
+(See the scan out code.)
 At 30 frames per second, every 1/30th of a second the LED should scan out all three colors.
 If the frame rate is too low, the LED will appear to "blink".
 If it is too high, it